General Obstetrics and Gynecology

 The resident is part of a high-risk team comprising full-time attendings in maternal-fetal medicine, fellows, full-time social workers, and nurse-educators.
 The entire team makes rounds each morning to discuss all patients on the service and to review the ongoing care of high-risk outpatients.
 The resident has ample opportunity to discuss cases in depth with the attendings on service.

 Several regularly scheduled perinatal teaching conferences enhance resident education.
-These include monthly maternal-fetal medicine and pediatric pathology conferences, weekly maternal-fetal medicine and neonatology conferences, weekly maternal-fetal medicine and genetics conferences and daily service rounds.
+These include monthly maternal-fetal medicine and pediatric pathology conferences, weekly maternal-fetal medicine and neonatology conferences, monthly maternal-fetal medicine and genetics conferences and daily service rounds.

 The Division of Reproductive Endocrinology encompasses a wide array of clinical and research activities.
 Clinical activities include over 600 assisted reproductive technology cycles per year and over 200 surgical procedures for the diagnosis and management of reproductive disorders.
 An active research program is currently pursuing investigations into oocyte fertilization, implantation, and embryo-endometrial interaction.

 During the four-year program, residents attend and assist in the presentation of conferences on selected topics in endocrinology and infertility.
 They also diagnose, admit, care for, and assist in or perform operative laparoscopy and other surgery.
 In the general obstetrics and gynecology clinics, residents are able to provide continuing care and follow-up for women with infertility problems or endocrine disease, receiving direct supervision and consultation from attendings in the Division.